 What Makes Orsay Museum a Must Visit

-Counted among the largest museums of France, the Orsay Museum is housed in the erstwhile Grand d’Orsay railway station that boasts of Beaux-Arts architecture and was built between 1898 and 1900.
+Counted among the largest museums of France, the Orsay Museum in Paris is housed in the erstwhile Grand d’Orsay railway station that boasts of Beaux-Arts architecture and was built between 1898 and 1900.
 Until the year 1939, this turn of the century building was the terminus for France’s southwestern railways.
 Designed by three architects- Lucien Magne, Émile Bénard and Victor Laloux, the railway station was constructed for Chemin de Fer de Paris à Orléans, and saw its completion for the 1900 Exposition Universelle.

 With the introduction of longer trains for mainline services, the short platforms of the Gare d’Orsay railway station led to it being used only for suburban services, with part of it serving as a mailing centre during World War II.
 In 1978, the station complex was listed as a Historic Monument.
 Then came the suggestion by the Directorate of the Museums of France to turn the historic building into a museum.
 The plan to build a museum that would bridge the gap between the Louvre and the National Museum of Modern Art was accepted and the historic make-over began in 1978.
 Once completed, it took six months to arrange the 2000 plus paintings and more than 600 sculptures, among other works.
-The museum was inaugurated and announced open by the then French President François Mitterrand in December, 1986.
+The Orsay Museum was inaugurated and announced open by the then French President François Mitterrand in December, 1986.

 Beating the Orsay Museum Crowd